NASCAR Cup Series

-The NASCAR Cup Series is the top racing series of the National Association for Stock Car Auto Racing (NASCAR).
+The NASCAR Cup Series is the top racing series of the National Association for Stock Car Auto Racing (NASCAR), the most prestigious stock car racing series in the United States.

 The series began in 1949 as the Strictly Stock Division, and from 1950 to 1970 it was known as the Grand National Division.
 In 1971, when the series began leasing its naming rights to the R. J. Reynolds Tobacco Company, it was referred to as the NASCAR Winston Cup Series (1971–2003).
 A similar deal was made with Nextel in 2003, and it became the NASCAR Nextel Cup Series (2004–2007).
 Sprint acquired Nextel in 2005, and in 2008 the series was renamed the NASCAR Sprint Cup Series (2008–2016).
 In December 2016, it was announced that Monster Energy would become the new title sponsor, and the series was renamed the Monster Energy NASCAR Cup Series (2017–2019).
-In 2019, NASCAR rejected Monster's offer to extend the current naming rights deal beyond the end of the season.
-NASCAR subsequently announced its move to a new tiered sponsorship model beginning with the 2020 season similar to other US based professional sports leagues, where it was simply known as the NASCAR Cup Series, with the sponsors of the series being called Premier Partners.
-The four Premier Partners are Busch Beer, Coca-Cola, GEICO, and Xfinity.
+In 2019, NASCAR rejected Monster's offer to extend the naming rights deal beyond the end of the season.
+NASCAR subsequently announced its move to a new tiered sponsorship model beginning with the 2020 season similar to other U.S. based professional sports leagues, where it was simply known as the NASCAR Cup Series, with the sponsors of the series being called Premier Partners.
+The four Premier Partners are Busch Beer, Coca-Cola, Xfinity, and Freeway Insurance.

 The championship is determined by a points system, with points being awarded according to finish placement and number of laps led.
 The season is divided into two segments.
 After the first 26 races, 16 drivers, selected primarily on the basis of wins during the first 26 races, are seeded based on their total number of wins.
 They compete in the last ten races, where the difference in points is greatly minimized.
 This is called the NASCAR playoffs.